H0K5/multitun/README.md

 the firewall, and using a multitun client on the host behind the firewall.
 Firewalls that allow web and HTML5 are assumed to allow WebSockets as well.

-Multitun allows for encryption with a shared key.
-When encryption is enabled, only users with the key can use the tunnel.
-Multitun may be used in conjunction with common tools to enable port forwarding and masquerading (see Examples below.)
+Multitun support encryption with a password.
+Only users with the correct password can use the tunnel.
+Multitun may be used in conjunction with other common tools to enable port forwarding and masquerading (see the Examples section below), and thus route arbitrary or all client traffic securely through the Multitun server.

-Multitun allows a simple web server to run at the same time the WebSocket is waiting for / communicating with clients.
+Multitun provides a simple web server to serve HTML to connecting clients that don't know about or aren't using the WebSocket tunnel.

 Installation
 ============